Founder and Senior Partner

 “STEM has been my life’s path and TIES the vehicle to dream, innovate, cultivate, execute and scale what is often challenging but needed for children to realize their STEM potential.

 Jan’s work also focuses on the Learn and Earn space, which offers all STEM students the opportunity to work in STEM fields while earning credits that have real labor market value as they matriculate at community colleges or universities.
 TIES was the technical assistance provider for the Healthcare Core Curriculum Consortia of community colleges funded by the USA Department of Labor.
-Currently, TIES is designing and supporting the Computational Science for All (CS for All) project, associated with the National Science Foundation and many funders to bring Computational Literacy and Thinking to all students.
+Jan and TIES served as the designer and lead for the National STEM Funders Network, a collaboration of more than twenty-eight STEM funders seeking to fund STEM for the USA with greater return on their investment and, therefore, for the nation’s students.
 Currently TIES holds the Office of Naval Research Grant to design and implement a maritime Fab Lab for northeast Ohio’s new Davis High School for Aerospace and Maritime.
 TIES under Jan’s vision and guidance is the leading designer/installer/support for digital fabrication labs, Fab Labs, in schools throughout the world.
 Working with the Fab Foundation at MIT, TIES brings a level of skill to all students in schools with Fab Lab capability.
 With MIT and other partners, TIES and Jan designed Fab Labs for the military through a DARPA grant and agreement.

 TIES works hardest and most with school districts and states throughout the country and internationally (Egypt, Bermuda, etc.) to design new STEM schools as platforms for change.
 MC2 STEM High School’s nine years of great success was the result of the design work Jan did in partnership with the Cleveland Metro School District.
 Many more STEM schools thrive from the TIES STEM School design work including the newly created Egyptian STEM Model School, meant to lead Egypt into a strong and vibrant education reform, Decatur County School District, Oakland Unified School District, Baltimore City Public Schools, Tulsa Public Schools, Polk County Florida, etc. With Carnegie Corporation of New York as a funder and supporter, TIES codified design studio processes that are supporting schools and students throughout the world.